-Chikungunya (bended walker in Swahili), Dengue (breakbone fever) and Zika are re-emerging mosquito borne diseases and are a problem in most developing countries as well as cities e.g. Singapore
+Chikungunya (bended walker in Swahili), Dengue (breakbone fever) and Zika are re-emerging mosquito borne diseases and is a worldwide problem even in Singapore & Australia (Japanese Encephalitis 2022).

 Risk times for the zika and dengue biting mosquito are usually dusk and dawn, whereas the malaria biting mosquito feeds between dusk to dawn.

 There are vaccines to prevent some of these diseases (e.g. Japanese Encephalitis and Dengue for previous dengue positive travellers); so avoid getting bitten.

 Use insect repellents on exposed skin & light coloured clothing impregnated in permethrin.
 Look for insect repellents that contain DEET (diethyl-toluamide), picaridin, IR3535, oil of lemon eucalyptus.
 DEET is the ‘gold standard’ for efficacy and has been studied and tested rigorously for 50 years.

 In general, repellents protect longer against mosquito bites when they have a higher concentration of any of the active ingredients.
 However, concentration of > 50% do not offer a distinct increase in protection time.
 20-50% DEET is ideal, however 80% strength may be advised under certain conditions e.g. water based activities (NB: very high DEET concentrations may blemish your ‘gear’).

 If you are using a separate sunblock and insect repellent; apply the sunblock first, wait 15 minutes then apply the insect repellent.

 For specific ZIKA advice, read about zika in the “Disease Directory” on the left main menu

 If you are travelling with a sleeping bag liner or a sleep sheet, then do soak or spray it with permethrin prior to travel to avoid bed bug infestation.